thenetcircle/dino/docs/md/rest.md

 * Either `user_id` or `room_id` is required (both can be specified at the same time),
 * `to_time` needs to be after `from_time`.

+## POST /broadcast

+Broadcasts a message to everyone on the server.
+Request only needs the `body` key:

+    {
+        "body": "aGkgdGhlcmU="
+    }

 ## POST /blacklist

 Add a new word to the blacklist.
 Encode the word in base64 first, then post a request on the following format: